Michael O'Neill

 IKEA realised that emerging technologies can help encourage customers to become home decor visionaries.
 No longer do you have to simply imagine whether a certain piece of furniture would match your given aesthetic.
 Now you can see it.

 The IKEA Place app uses augmented reality (AR) to give customers a real view of how items will fit into their living space.
+Such a tool combines project management acumen with a forward-thinking approach to the digital marketing strategy, offering a truly immersive shopping experience for consumers.

 This is a new evolution in an exciting lineage.
 IKEA has always used digital tools to help customers picture how products will fit, or if they’ll fit, into their lives.